Huntysaurus/phase-2-project-react/README.md

 #/Buddy/

-An basic app created with Node.js, React and React-Bootstrap
+An app created with Node.js, React and React-Bootstrap

 ## The idea behind /Buddy/